dda-derek-wendell/Documentation/_entries/1360_processbuilder.md

 number: 1360
 title: Process Builder
 ---
->This step will create 3 seperate Process Builder workflows.
+>This step will create 3 seperate Process Builder processes.
 There will be one for Accounts, Contacts, and Leads.
-The workflow will select the Dodge Link pick list value and add it to the Account Source or Lead Source when a record is created by Dodge Prospecting.
+Each process will select the Dodge Link pick list value and add it to the Account Source or Lead Source when a record is created by Dodge Prospecting.

+**Note:**  Once these processes are activated **Dodge Link** will be added to newly created records.
+Records previously created by Dodge Prospecting will continue to have a blank value in Account or Lead Source unless they are updated manually.
 {:.warning}

 >Setup > type "process builder" in Quick Find > click **Process Builder** (under Workflow & Approvals)
 Click **New** button

+Sugested names for each Process Builder Process are:
-Name the process **Set Source on Account to *Dodge Link**
+<br>Accounts = **Set Source on Account to Dodge Link**

-  ・    The process starts when **A record changes**
+<br>Contacts = **Set Source on Contacts to Dodge Link**
+<br>Leads = **Set Source on Leads to Dodge Link**

 ![Process_Builder_NewProcess]({{ site.baseurl }}/img/1500/Process_Builder_NewProcess.png)